 A Roosevelt faculty member since 1996, Bryson is co-founder of Roosevelt’s Sustainability Studies program, launched in 2010 and the first undergraduate degree program of its kind in the Chicago region; and the founding director of the Roosevelt Urban Sustainability Lab (est. 2015).
 His current appointment at Roosevelt is in the College of Arts and Sciences, where he teaches in and directs the Sustainability Studies Program.
-He is also a First-Year Faculty Fellow at RU for 2016-18, in which capacity he teaches first-year general education seminars to new undergraduates.
-Previously he taught interdisciplinary seminars in humanities, natural science, sustainability studies, writing, and research methods in Roosevelt’s Evelyn T. Stone College of Professional Studies from 1996-2015.
+He was also a First-Year Faculty Fellow at RU for 2016-18, in which capacity he taught first-year general education seminars to new undergraduates.
+Previously he taught interdisciplinary seminars in humanities, natural science, sustainability studies, writing, and research methods to returning adult students in Roosevelt’s Evelyn T. Stone College of Professional Studies from 1996-2015.